 - Vast selection of hotels and other accommodation where you can stay in aurora igloos, rooms, apartments and cottages

-- Must see sights: Parish huts, Ailigas fell, Sámi bridge, River Teno, Kevo strict nature reserve
+- Must see sights: Parish huts, Ailigas fell, Sámi bridge, River Teno, Kevo strict Nature Reserve and Paistunturi and Kaldoaivi Wilderness areas

-- During summer in Utsjoki you can e.g. hike, bike, paddle, SUP-board and fish
+- During summer in you can e.g. hike, bike, paddle, SUP-board and fish

 - During autumn you can e.g. hike, paddle, pick berries and mushrooms, fish and hunt